Eradi

-Eradi is an oldest subcaste of the Eradi Nair and Kiriyathil Nair communities from the Eranad of Malabar District, they were chieftains of Eranad under the Cheraman Perumal.
-The Samoothiri (Zamorin), the hereditary monarchs of the Kingdom of Kozhikode, belonged to the Nedyirippu Swaroopam, a lineage within Eradi subcaste.
+Eradi is a subcaste of the Eradi Nair and Kiriyathil Nair communities from the Eranad of Malabar, who they were elevated to the Samanthan Nair caste by performing the Padmagarbha Yagna.
+The Samoothiri (Zamorin), the erstwhile hereditary rulers of the kingdom of Kozhikode, belong to this subcaste.
 They derive their name from the erstwhile province of Eranad, where they were the ruling chiefs.
 The Eradi or Samoothiri first tried to elevate himself to the Samanthan Kshatriya status by performing the Hiranyagarbha Yagna, but fierce opposition by his opponents (Most notable of whom were the Rajas of Cochin) forced the Namboothiris of Malabar to abandon the plan.
 Later, the Samoothiri was elevated to the Samanthan Nair caste by performing the Padmagarbha Yagna.